Man City, Man Utd Turn To FA Cup Glory To Save Poor Seasons - UrduPoint

 Man City v Plymouth (Saturday 17:30)

-Plymouth were the story of the fourth road as they stunned Liverpool 1-0 at Home Park.
+Plymouth were the story of the fourth round as they stunned Liverpool 1-0 at Home Park.

 Argyle's reward is a trip to the Etihad and a shot at another monumental shock.